chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-11-Build-and-Secure-Networks-in-Google-Cloud-Challenge-Lab.md

 0:00 Start Lab and Provisioning
 2:18 Remove the overly permissive rules
 3:00 Start the bastion host instance
-5:37 Create a firewall rule that allows SSH (tcp/22) from the IAP service and add a network tag on bastion 7:30 Create a firewall rule that allows traffic on HTTP (tcp/80) to any address and add a network tag on juice-shop 9:20 Create a firewall rule that allows traffic on SSH (tcp/22) from acme-mgmt-subnet 11:18 SSH to bastion host via IAP and juice-shop via bastion
+5:37 Create a firewall rule that allows SSH (tcp/22) from the IAP service and add a network tag on the bastion 7:30 Create a firewall rule that allows traffic on HTTP (tcp/80) to any address and add a network tag on juice-shop 9:20 Create a firewall rule that allows traffic on SSH (tcp/22) from acme-mgmt-subnet 11:18 SSH to bastion host via IAP and juice-shop via bastion